 Important notes about the permit application process

-The application process for wild-to-wild relocation requires several steps, the following highlights key points.
+The application process for live relocation requires several steps, the following highlights key points.
 Potential applicants should contact their local District Wildlife Manager for details about the process and requirements.

 Applicants must have permission from the landowners of the proposed relocation or "release" site.